TEP, MAC & ARP Table Formation in NSX-T

 TEP Table

-If you are new to NSX-T, I would recommend reading previous blog post from my NSX-T 3.0 series to gain some understanding.
+If you are new to NSX-T, then I would recommend reading my NSX-T series from below links:

 1: NSX-T Management & Control Plane Setup